 Dr. Allison’s personal honors include the National Band Association’s “Citation of Excellence” and the John Philip Sousa Foundation’s “Sudler Order of Merit,” as well as achievement citations from both the International Association of Jazz Educators and the Percussive Arts Society.
-He has been listed in Who’s Who of American Educators, Outstanding Young Men of America, and was honored i in multiple resolutions of the South Carolina State Legislature.
-Allison has received letters of commendation from Presidents Bush and Clinton and is a laureate of both the Order of the Palmetto from the state of South Carolina, and Kentucky Colonel from the Commonwealth of Kentucky.
+He has been listed in Who’s Who of American Educators, Outstanding Young Men of America, and was honored in multiple resolutions of the South Carolina State Legislature.
+Allison has received letters of commendation from U.S. Presidents Bush and Clinton and is a laureate of both the Order of the Palmetto from the state of South Carolina and Kentucky Colonel from the Commonwealth of Kentucky.

 Midwest International Band And Orchestra Clinic, December 19-22, 2018 Materials